Compare the Best Credit Cards (June 2025)

 Our shortlist has you covered for rewards, cashback and free flights.
 If you're spending at least $500 a month on credit card-friendly merchants (e.g. supermarkets, petrol stations and everyday expenses), we list the most rewarding cards:

-Firstly, do you struggle to pay off a credit card?
+- Firstly, do you struggle to pay off a credit card?
 If so, we suggest considering a balance transfer credit card such as the ASB Visa Light and then avoiding credit cards altogether until your finances improve.
 Credit cards interest is expensive, and debts can become impossible to clear.
 We're campaigning in the media to make people aware of the appalling costs - if you'd like to share your thoughts, please get in touch with our research team.

-MoneyHub Founder Christopher Walsh shares his views on Credit Cards:Banks (arguably) offer credit cards aggressively to their customers, but my view is that these cards don't deliver the value they should do in many situations.
+MoneyHub Founder Christopher Walsh shares his views on Credit Cards:Banks (arguably) offer credit cards aggressively to their customers, but my view is that these cards don't deliver the value they should in many situations.
 I frequently receive complaints about poor value bank "cashback" and "reward" cards, just as I do about bank savings account interest rates (as outlined in this Stuff.co.nz column).

-What's worse - interest rates average around 18% p.a. as per data published by the Reserve Bank.
+What's worse - interest rates average around 18% p.a. according to data published by the Reserve Bank.
 With over $3 billion outstanding every month, New Zealanders spend approximately $500 million a year on just servicing the interest.
 That's close to $1.5m a day paid out to credit card companies.
 Repaying credit card balances can drag on for years and I receive emails every week from everyday New Zealanders who are in a credit card debt trap - please don't let this happen to you.
 My view is simple: No one should rush into a credit card application.
 For this reason, we've explained the cards below in detail to help your decision-making process.
-If you are in any doubt about what you can afford, it's likely that the best credit card is "no credit card". |
+If you are in any doubt about what you can afford, it's likely that the best credit card for you is "no credit card".
+Our video below explains what you need to know when it comes to the best credit cards available right now: |

 Christopher Walsh